compositeurdigital/compositeurdigital.github.io/UX/en/administrative_guide/account.md

 1. Enter your username and password.
 1. You're done !

 **Note** : The device will store your credentials.
-The Compositeur Digital UX will use your account anytime you start a new session
+The Compositeur Digital UX will use the last signed-in account anytime you start a new session

 To sign out :